Harsher sentences for police officers who commit crime “would be justifiable,” says anti-police corruption crusader Matt Taylor.

-Matt Taylor – who is himself a victim of harassment and stalking by the Hoaxtead Research community, lead by the ‘Protected’ Father of the Hampstead satanic sacrifice scandal, also sits on the management board of the Moai Power House company, which is launching the Moai Power Tidal project – creating endless tidal energy, using sea-bed tidal turbines located across the world.
+Matt Taylor – who is himself a victim of harassment and stalking by the Hoaxtead Research community, also sits on the management board of the Moai Power House company, which is launching the Moai Power Tidal project – creating endless tidal energy, using sea-bed tidal turbines located across the world.

 A thorn in the side of Sussex police since standing as an Independent Police and Crime Commissioner in 2012, and an Independent Parliamentary candidate for Brighton Kemptown in 2015, Taylor added: “When we do catch police officers committing crimes, I think the sentencing needs to be reflective of the seriousness of the crime and abuse of such a privileged position.
 That a police officer tasked with protecting and serving the public, should then bring harm to the public, in favour of receiving an extra pay-packet from organized crime is despicable.
 How can any police officer justifiably arrest a drug dealer for peddling drugs, only to peddle drugs in their spare time.
 How can any police officer arrest a prostitute or even a rapist, when while on leave, they prostitute themselves and rape others while on duty?”